vcheng3/PewDataSet_EDA/README.md

 # PewDataSet_EDA

-DataSet retrieved from Pew Research Center:
+DataSet and questionaire can be found from the Pew Research Center Website:

 http://www.pewinternet.org/datasets/